br4nnigan/reddit_subscriber/README.md

         })();

-2. log into your new account.
-If you don't get a new IP/clear ALL site cookies before switching accounts reddit WILL link them
+2. [Clear](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/) all reddit cookies/storage and get a new IP (via your router interface or just power off the router).
+If you skip this reddit WILL connect your accounts (internally)

-3. goto each url logged by previous function and run the following on each.
-You will get notified when you're subbed to all subs of the chunk.
+3. Log into your new account and go to each url logged by previous function and run the following on each.
+You will get notified when you're subbed to all subreddits of the chunk.

         (function () {
             var a = document.querySelectorAll(".subscribe-button a.add.active");